Operation collections in the Explorer

 Define at least one operation in the Explorer's editor panel:

-If you define multiple operations in a single editor, all of those operations are saved together as a single entry in a collection.
+If you define multiple operations in a single editor, all those operations are saved together as a single entry in a collection.

 Click the "floppy disk" button (shown in the screenshot above) to open the save dialog: